 The cost per serving below is generated by Whisk.com and is based on costs in individual supermarkets.
 For more information about how we calculate costs per serving read our FAQS

-Recipe by Laura Fyfe
+By Laura Fyfe

-2. In the same pan, heat a drizzle of olive oil and gently sweat the onion until soft.
-Add the garlic, tomatoes, bay leaf, a few basil leaves and lemon zest and let it gently simmer for 20 minutes until the sauce has thickened.
+Scrunch in the tomatoes through your clean hands and add the garlic and bay leaf.
+Pick in a few basil leaves and grate in the zest of the lemon half, then let it gently simmer for 20 minutes until the sauce has thickened.
 Season with salt and pepper.

-Place in the oven and cook for 35–40 minutes or till the top is golden and the pasta tender (if the top browns too fast, cover the dish with foil).
-Remove from the oven and let stand for a few minutes before serving with the remaining basil.
+Place in the oven and cook for 35 to 40 minutes or till the top is golden and the pasta tender (if the top browns too fast, cover the dish with foil).
+Remove from the oven and let stand for a few minutes before serving with the remaining basil leaves.